robert-warneke/github-cards/README.md

 > - `'user'` is a parameter key and `'robert-warneke'` is its value.
 > - `'repo'` is another parameter key and `'github-cards'` is its value.

-You can customize the 'GitHub Repo Card' by providing query parameters in the URL:
 | Query Parameters            | Description                                             |
 | ------------------------- | -------------------------------------------                               |
 | `user`                    | The username of the GitHub account.
 Default is 'robert-warneke'.          |